 This is simple, but from the download folder of the finder etc.

-- 2. If you have Chrome, select it (probably not).
+- If you have Chrome, select (probably not).
 If Chrome isn't your choice, click More

-- 3. From there, change "Selection target" to all applications, and then select Chrome.
+- After changing "Selection target" to all applications from there, select Chrome.

 I was able to open it with this procedure.
 I think it's simple and safe.